renpy/renpy/sphinx/source/3dstage.rst

     If this is None, no point-of-interest rotation is applied.

-    If this is not None, this is a 3-tuple or True. (x, y, z) format tuple represents the position of the point of interest.
+    If this is not None, this is a 3-tuple or an instance of :ref:`Camera`.

-    True means camera as the point of interest.
+    An (x, y, z) format tuple represents the position of the point of interest.
+    An instance of Camera means to point at the camera.

     Note point_to isn't updated automatically. so, you should write like below if you want it is updated::

         # eileen always faces to the camera.
         show eileen happy at center:
-            point_to True
+            point_to Camera()
             0
             repeat

+    .. include:: inc/point_to_camera

 .. transform-property:: orientation